getsentry/sentry-docs/src/collections/_documentation/cli/dif/pdb.md

 ## Upload Options

-There are a few options you can supply for the upload process
+There are a few options you can supply for the upload process:

 `--no-unwind`

 : Do not scan for stack unwinding information.
-Specify this flag for builds with disabled FPO, or when stackwalking occurs on the device.
+Specify this flag for builds with disabled FPO, or when stack walking occurs on the device.
 This usually excludes executables and libraries for 64-bit builds.

 `--no-debug`